BSenaS/QuizzApp/README.md

 # QuizzApp
-Simple quiz app made by using swift and MVC Architecture.
+## Simple quiz app made by using swift and MVC Architecture from a udemy course.

+# Tools
+- Swift
+-Uikit
+-Xcode

+#Architecture
+-MVC